MayuriSutar12/Documentation/README2.md

 10. Validate the Audit Set to check if any of the items in the Audit set are tampered.

-Note: More details are available in the document: Audit By Scalar_ HL Design Document
+**Note**: More details are available in the document: Audit By Scalar_ HL Design Document